 Quite often when I make mashed potatoes for supper, I end up with just a dab (less than a cup) of potatoes left – not really enough for another meal.
 So how do you stretch a small amount of potatoes into another meal sized portion?
-One option is chicken and gnocchi soup, another favorite option is this easy potato bread recipe.
+One option is chicken and gnocchi soup, another favorite option for our family is this easy potato bread recipe.
 [Read more…]

 Have you ever eaten banana bread that was dry, or maybe it starts out good when it's warm but by the next day it's gotten hard?
 And don't even get me started on banana bread mixes – that's just wrong!
 Everyone should be able to turn overripe bananas into moist and tasty banana bread with a just a few ingredients that should be found in any well stocked pantry.
 (If you need a gluten free banana bread recipe with no refined sugar, we've got you covered, too.)
 And with this recipe, we've got a couple of “secret ingredients” that add a little extra flavor and help keep it moist and tender.
 My youngest loves this one.